florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-24-azure-function-python-ml-part-4.markdown

 ```
 {% endraw %}
 # Workflow
-Updating the **N** version of the application to the **N'** version with the blue-green deployment using the deployment slot and the GitHub action, leads to the following infrastructure interaction:
+Updating the **N** version of the application to the **N'** version with the blue-green deployment using the deployment slot and the GitHub Action leads to the following infrastructure interaction:
 <pre class="mermaid">
 sequenceDiagram
     participant GitHub Action